 Florence, Italy, An Equal And Opposite Reaction

 Usually, when I arrive in a new city I am very excited by it.
 I see all the good things about it and think, this would be a great place to live.
 Then I spend a few days walking around and start to see its blemishes.
 By the time I have seen all the major sites I am ready to leave – glad I have come but knowing this is not a place I could ever live.
-Fighting the incessant, unruly crowds to see the sites in Venice and Rome I was thoroughly wore me out.
+Fighting the incessant, unruly crowds to see the sites in Venice and Rome thoroughly wore me out.
 So the thought of going to yet another culture and art-filled Italian Renaissance town was enough to gag me.
 But I stuck to my plan to visit Florence, knowing I would kick myself later if I scratched it off the list.

 Santa Maria Del Fiore Cathedral in Florence Italy